-Understanding company culture has been challenging for multiple organizations.
+Understanding a new wat to measure company culture has been challenging for multiple organizations.
 In general, research shows that correctly assessing business culture is difficult, but it can produce positive results.
 Exit interviews, polls, and focus groups are used by HR, People Analytics, and business culture committees to determine the accuracy of company culture.

 Employee empowerment (giving workers more autonomy and influence over their job activities and more decision-making authority) has been researched for decades with similar results.
 It can deliver positive results, but it can be challenging to execute effectively.
 The ultimate aim of each of these initiatives is to improve business results such as employee engagement, retention, and productivity.